This page contain affiliate links. Please refer to my Disclosures Page for more details.

 - Return the sieved fruit to the saucepan, add the 4 tbsps of sugar and heat to boiling point, turn heat down and stir gently until the blackberry puree has thickened to the consistency of a thin honey.
 Now set the puree aside to cool.

-- In a large bowl whisk together the soya milk and gin to fully incorporate.
+- In a large bowl whisk together the soya milk, melted butter and gin to fully incorporate.

 - Add the cooled condensed milk and stir to combine.